hippogriffin/woabelfast_summer_project/README.md

 ## Private DNS

 Hosted zone created for enviroment.woabelfast.local all code can be found in main.tf for each enviroment using a vpc we can traffic information between the devices.

+## Wordpress Security Group

+This security group allows ssh traffic from the dmz subnet and allows web traffic from the proxy subnet.

+Additional inbound rules can be added by including new ingress rules in securitygroups.tf

+This group should be applied to all wordpress servers.

 # Training and Resources